mvolkmann/blog/src/terminal-tips.md

 find . -type f -name '*.js' -exec grep 'some text' {} \;
 ```

-This has several issues.
-The syntax is hard to remember, it is somewhat slow,
+This has several issues:

+- The syntax is hard to remember.
+- It is somewhat slow.
-the output doesn't indicate the line numbers where matches were found,
+- The output doesn't indicate the line numbers where matches were found.
-and the output is not color-coded.
+- The output is not color-coded.

 A better alternative is to use {% aTargetBlank
 "https://github.com/BurntSushi/ripgrep", "ripgrep" %}.
 This link contains installation instructions for Linux, macOS, and Windows.
+In macOS it can be installed using the Homebrew command `brew install ripgrep`.

 Ripgrep is implemented in Rust and is very fast.